intellifi-nl/webapi-doc/README.md

 Brain web API documentation
 ===========================

 This document contains the official Intellifi Brain web API documentation.
-The Brain web API is a [RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer) that allows you to interact with our equipment in a powerful and simple way.
-Our end-to-end [solution](http://intellifi.nl/) allows you to localize your real world items based different RFID technologies.
-The results of these physical detections are immediately available on our cloud based API (on-prem is available).
+The web API is a [RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer) that allows you to interact with our devices in a powerful and simple way.
+Our end-to-end [solution](http://intellifi.nl/) allows you to localize your items based on RFID and Bluetooth Smart technologies.

-By default the API is accessible on: https://`brain_host`/api/`resource`.`format`/`id`
+By default the web API is accessible on: https://`brain_host`/api/`resource`.`format`/`id`
 * `brain_host` will be provided to you when you are evaluating or purchasing our product.
 Please contact us if you want to do some experiments.
-We can provide with information about our public sandbox.
+We can provide information about our public sandbox.
 * `resource` shall contain the resource that you want to query.
 * **optional** `format` field allows you to request a different output format (json, csv or txt).
 The default (and most used) serialization is [JSON](https://en.wikipedia.org/wiki/JSON).
 For this reason you may completely leave out the extension.
 * **optional** `id` indicates which specific resource you wish to access.
 Please refer to the individual resources for more information on the type of id that is used.
 If you omit `id` the server will return a list with all items in the resource.

 You can authenticate your HTTP requests with an API key.
 You may add this key to query paramters (?key=`your_key`)) or as an extra header `X-Api-Key`=`your_key`.
-Your login session to the brain will also authenticate API requests.
-This makes exploring the API easier.
+Your login session to the Brain will also authenticate web API requests from your browser.
+This makes exploring the web API easier.
 More important details on security can be found on [this page](security.md).

 As with every web API you can request new information by performing HTTP requests.
 We also offer [pushing technologies](https://github.com/intellifi-nl/doc-push).
-They will allow you to be directly informed when something changes, instead of polling for the changes.
-Most use cases that we had until now can be implemented by using the web API only.
+Instead of polling for the changes, pushing technology will allow you to be directly informed when something changes.

 Contents
 --------